 - Adopted children hold the same inheritance rights as biological children.

 - Foster and step-children may only claim a share of the estate if they

 were legally adopted.
 If you want a foster or step-child to inherit from your estate, you must specifically say so in a will.

-- Grandchildren will only inherit part of the estate if their parent (the child of the deceased) is not alive to inherit their share.
+- Grandchildren will only inherit if their parent (the child of the deceased) is not alive to inherit a share of the estate.
 If there are multiple grandchildren, each will inherit an equal part of their parent’s share of the original estate, as seen in the picture above.

 Since families can be complicated, it’s useful to make a complete list of the possible heirs to help make sure the division of assets goes as smoothly as possible.

 “Probate” is a legal term that refers to the process of dividing up an individual’s assets after their death.